 If you want to plan a trip to Solan and Chail, consider staying at the nearby Club Mahindra Kandaghat, a beautiful luxury resort atop a hill, with stunning views, adventure sports facilities and several exciting family activities.
 You can book a single night or become a member to gain exclusive access to all 46 Club Mahindra resorts in India and the world.
 Click here to know more.

 Have you been to Chail and Solan?
-Leave a comment and tell me about your experiences.
-And be the first to know about the secret destinations we uncover:
+Leave a comment and tell us!
+And don’t forget to claim your FREE 40-page India Travel Guide: